silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/6-ConcurrencyTechniques.md

 	3) multi-version concurrency control (MVCC)
 		- will allow multiple transactions
 ## lock manager is responsible for locking:
-- special kind of metadata, lock table specifies items that have locks
+- It is a special kind of metadata
+- lock table specifies items that have locks
 - is a variable that can hold values: `"write locked" or "read locked" or "unlocked"`
 - granting lock = granting access
 - if locked (`lock=1`), transaction cannot access the unit (except the current one)